RobertTownley/gamehook/README.md

 Gamehook is a library for building games and visualizations that run in your browser.
 Its goal is to make developing visual experiences simpler, quicker, and more enjoyable.
 To do this, Gamehook provides react components that add and remove objects to a ThreeJS-powered WebGL rendering.

 The end result is a greatly simplified API that will feel comfortable for react developers.
-Going further, Gamehook adds in some additional features provided by common game engines, such as animation, user interaction, physics, and scene routing.
+Going further, Gamehook adds in some additional features provided by common game engines, such as animation, user interaction, physics, and asset management.

-Gamehook is built entirely in Typescript, and it's designed to work

 The end result of React and ThreeJS working together is a convenient and developer friendly way of managing visualizations.